3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)
 ## ExtPrint3r

 **ExtPrint3r** is an exploit that allows users to toggle admin-installed extensions on and off by printing iframes.
-It is based on [LTMEAT Print](#ltmeat-print-freeze-extensions).
-As of February 2025, it remains **unpatched** in Chrome OS 132.
+The exploit is based on [LTMEAT Print](#ltmeat-print-freeze-extensions), and as of February 2025, it remains **unpatched** in Chrome OS 132.

 ### How do I use it?